grking/xxcmd/README.md

 * RETURN - execute the currently selected command
 * ESCAPE - exit
 * F1 or CTRL+E - Edit the label of the currently selected item
+* F2 or CTRL+I - Edit the label of the currently selected item
 * Any other key press is added to the interactive search to filter the command list.

 # Further Usage